secure-foundations/mariposa/README.md

 * `confidence` is the confidence level used in hypothesis tests.
 * `r_solvable` is the threshold between an `unsolvable` and `unstable` query in terms of the success rate.
 * `r_stable` is the threshold between an `unstable` and `stable` query in terms of the success rate.
 * `discount` is used to account for stable queries that solve close to the time limit which could be falsely considered unstable.
-If queries are found to be unstable after an instability test, the mean time, T, the query and mutants took is taken into consideration.
-If T is greater than or equal to the discount * solver timeout time (`exp_timeout`), the query is not immediately labeled as `unstable` and will continue to a stability test where it can be categorized as inconclusive or stable.
+If queries are found to be unstable after an instability test, the mean runtime of the query and mutants, T, is taken into consideration.
+If T is greater than or equal to the discount * solver timeout time (`exp_timeout`), the query is not immediately labeled as unstable and will continue to a stability test where it can be categorized as inconclusive or stable.

 ```
 {